St. George, Louisiana

-St. George is a proposed city in Louisiana that was approved in a ballot initiative on October 12, 2019.
-Upon incorporation, it would become the fifth largest city in Louisiana and the second largest in East Baton Rouge Parish with a population of 86,316.
-The proposed city originates from a previously unincorporated area of East Baton Rouge Parish located southeast of the City of Baton Rouge.
+St. George is the newest incorporated city in Louisiana and was approved in a ballot initiative on October 12, 2019.
+The city originated from previously unincorporated areas located southeast of Baton Rouge.

 A legal action to challenge the incorporation of St. George was filed in 19th Judicial District Court in East Baton Rouge Parish on November 4, 2019.
+After a ruling by the court as well as the Louisiana First Circuit Court of Appeals, the Louisiana Supreme Court upheld incorporation by a 4-3 decision.